rosneru/GamePhysicsSDLMagic/README.md

 Currently it is a Visual Studio 2019 / C++ solution.

-The solution expects the extracted *SDL* 2.0.9 archive (platform Win32/64) at the location
+The solution expects the extracted [SDL 2.0.12 developers archive](https://www.libsdl.org/download-2.0.php) (platform Win32/64) at the location

     c:\Development\Cpp\SDL2-2.0.12\